commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:customer_payment_source_id ID`

-The id of the customer payment source (i.e. credit card) that you want to use as the order's payment source..
+The id of the customer payment source (i.e. credit card) that you want to use as the order's payment source.

 ```
 USAGE